datacarpentry/image-processing/episodes/08-connected-components.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- We can use `skimage.measure.label` to find and label connected objects in an image.
+- We can use `ski.measure.label` to find and label connected objects in an image.
-- We can use `skimage.measure.regionprops` to measure properties of labeled objects.
+- We can use `ski.measure.regionprops` to measure properties of labeled objects.
-- We can use `skimage.morphology.remove_small_objects` to mask small objects and remove artifacts from an image.
+- We can use `ski.morphology.remove_small_objects` to mask small objects and remove artifacts from an image.
 - We can display the labeled image to view the objects coloured by label.

 ::::::::::::::::::::::::::::::::::::::::::::::::::